Mon – Sun: 24/7 Plumbing

 Incompatible Materials

 While pipe relining works well for certain materials, it is incompatible with some pipe types.
-Plastic pipes and lead pipes present some limitations for epoxy resin application and effectiveness.
+Plastic and lead pipes present some limitations for the application and effectiveness of epoxy resin.

 PVC